ayush-ambasta/File-system-CRUD-API/README.md

 # File system CRUD API

-In this project an APIs is made to to upload, read, update and delete files.
+In this project an APIs is made to upload, read, update and delete files.